35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 Come October 2016 words to this effect duly appeared in an early draft of the s106, saying that Delancey would transfer the land to the Council (or housing association) and '*..pay to the Council or Registered Provider ...the sum of **£46,636,200** (Forty six million, six hundred and thirty six thousand and two hundred pounds)'.*

 However, this whole clause was struck through, leaving the s106 without a cash figure for the payment and with Delancey are no longer paying the full construction costs.
-Instead it would pay an unspecified amount, *'equal to the Social Rented Construction Costs...less the value of the Social Rented Value of the ...Units' (*ref).
+Instead, it would pay an unspecified amount, *'equal to the Social Rented Construction Costs...less the value of the Social Rented Value of the ...Units' (*ref).

 SCREENSHOT OF BOTH VERSIONS HERE?